AlexCC93/readthedocs_test/docs/source/Installation and software setup.rst

 Optionally, the ``ros2_ws`` folder can be linked to a github repository.
 Follow these steps to have version control on this folder:

 - Open a new Windows terminal.

+- Navigate to the ``ros2_ws`` directory and create inside of it, a file called ``HelloWorld.txt``.
+This dummy file is created inside this folder because pushing an empty folder typically causes errors.

+- Go to the internet browser and enter https://github.com.
+Create an account if not having one yet, and create a new github repository at https://github.com/new.
+When entering the repository creation link, provide a name to it, select it to be a public repository and click on "Create repository" button.
+It is recommended that the repository has the same name as the folder that will contain the course code, in this case, the recommended repository name would be ``ros2_ws``.

 - Make sure ``git`` is installed on the Windows machine.
 Open a Windows terminal and execute: